MINNETTE LEHMANN

 Performance/Readings:

-1996 My Affair With Phillip K. Dick, Symposium on Outer Space, Four Walls Gallery, San Francisco, CA
+1996 My Affair With Phillip K. Dick, Symposium on Outer Space, Four Walls Gallery, San Francisco

-1996 The 2nd Incident: Public Mourning with Linda Montano, The ICA, London, UK
+1996 The 2nd Incident: Public Mourning with Linda Montano, The ICA, London

 1993 Feminism: What Kind?
-Mother Monsters, Women’s Art Project, The Women’s Building, San Francisco, CA
+Mother Monsters, Women’s Art Project, The Women’s Building, San Francisco

-1993 The Sphinx Speaks, The Women’s Building, San Francisco, CA
+1993 The Sphinx Speaks, The Women’s Building, San Francisco

-1991 Thin Skin video tape, Grey Gallery, New York, NY
+1991 Thin Skin video tape, Grey Gallery, New York

-1989 Christ Mocked Again, Artist’s Television Access, San Francisco, CA
+1989 Christ Mocked Again, Artist’s Television Access, San Francisco

-1988 Andy Warhol Memorial, Society for Photographic Education, San Diego, CA
+1988 Andy Warhol Memorial, Society for Photographic Education, San Diego

 1988 How Lucid is Camera Lucida?
-The International Congress of Aesthetics, Nottingham, UK
+The International Congress of Aesthetics, Nottingham

-1986 Julia Kristeva’s Uncanny: Recoding Sexuality in Comic Books, UC San Diego, CA
+1986 Julia Kristeva’s Uncanny: Recoding Sexuality in Comic Books, UC San Diego

 Published Writing:

-1989 How Lucid is Camera Lucida?, “Camerawork” San Francisco, CA
+1989 How Lucid is Camera Lucida?, “Camerawork” San Francisco

-'85-87 Theory/Flesh, co-editor with Lutz Bacher and Steve Dietz, Berkeley, CA
+'85-87 Theory/Flesh, co-editor with Lutz Bacher and Steve Dietz, Berkeley

 1981 Art in Everyday Life, (photo editor) with Linda Montano & Astro Artz

-1988 Aperture/Burden Gallery, ‘The Return of the Hero’ New York, NY
+1988 Aperture/Burden Gallery, ‘The Return of the Hero’ New York

-1986 Houston Center for Photography, ‘Recoding Sexuality’, Houston, TX
+1986 Houston Center for Photography, ‘Recoding Sexuality’, Houston

 Reviews: